 Coals in the southern part of the region generally are coking, while those in the northern part are non-coking.
-The division is approximately at the Huerfano County line, and the "Walsenburg field" includes the coals in that county, while those in Las Animas County constitute the "Trinidad field".
+This division occurs approximately at the Hurefano County line; and the "Walsenburg field" includes the coals in that county, while those in Las Animas County constitute the "Trinidad field".